 There are many variations of bobotie.
 Here are just a few of the ways you can vary this dish.

-– Substitute the carrot with grated apple, or use a mixture of the two.
+- Substitute the carrot with grated apple or chopped apricots.

 – Add 1 tablespoon of desiccated coconut along with the sultanas.